Rosa 'Charlotte Armstrong': 'Charlotte Armstrong'

 Lammerts developed the rose cultivar by crossing the yellow Hybrid tea, 'Soeur Therese' with red Hybrid tea rose, 'Crimson Glory'.
 Armstrong Roses introduced 'Charlotte Armstrong' into the U.S. in 1940, and named the new rose for John Armstrong's wife, Charlotte.
 'Charlotte Armstrong' was used to hybridize twenty child plants, including 'Queen Elizabeth', 'Garden Party', 'Tiffany', and 'Chrysler Imperial'.
-The rose is the official flower of the city of Ontario, California, where Armstrong Roses is based.
+The rose is the official flower of the city of Ontario, California, where Armstrong Roses was based.
 'Charlotte Armstrong' won the All-America Rose Selections Award (AARS) and the Portland Gold Medal in 1941.